matfantinel/image-transmutation/README.md

 It is currently only usable through command line, however I plan on making it easier to access in the future.

+I have written [a blog post about optimizing images](https://fantinel.dev/web-images-modern-formats/), which includes usage of this script, if you'd like to read more about use cases for it.

 **Why transmutation?** Transmutation is the action of altering the properties of an object or being (or an image file).
 It is also a school of magic in many fantasy universes! 🎲

 ## How to run/build